Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Metabolic networks in mathematics

 A metabolic network $\mathbf{\Gamma}$ is a pair $\{\mathbf{M},\mathbf{E}\}$, where $\mathbf{M}$ is the set of metabolites and $\mathbf{E}$ is the set of reactions.
 The cardinality of $\mathbf{M}$ is $M$, i.e., $|\mathbf{M}|=M$ and $N$ is the cardinality of $\mathbf{E}$, i.e., $|\mathbf{E}|=N$.
 In examples, we use capital letters $A,B,...$ for metabolites and numbers $1,2,...$ for reactions.
 Letters $m \in \mathbf{M}$ and $j \in \mathbf{E}$ refers generically to metabolites and reactions, respectively.\\

 A reaction $j$ is an ordered association between two positive linear combinations of metabolites:

-The nonnegative coefficients $s^{j},\tilde{s}^j$ are called the \emph{stoichiometric} coefficients.
+The nonnegative coefficients $s^{j},\tilde{s}^j$ are called \emph{stoichiometric} coefficients.
 In metabolic networks, these stoichiometric coefficients are integer and mostly 0 or 1.
-Mathematically, there is no need to impose such restriction, and we can freely consider real $s^{j},\tilde{s}^j \in \mathbb{R}^+$.\\ If a metabolite $m$ appears at the left hand side of \eqref{reactionj} with nonzero coefficient, then we say that $m$ is an \emph{input} of reaction $j$.
+Mathematically, there is no need to impose such restriction, and we can freely consider real $s^{j}_m,\tilde{s}^j_m \in {\mathbb{R}_{\ge 0}}$.\\ If a metabolite $m$ appears at the left hand side of \eqref{reactionj} with nonzero coefficient, then we say that $m$ is an \emph{input} of reaction $j$.
 Conversely, if $m$ appears on the right hand side with nonzero coefficient, we call $m$ an $\emph{output}$ of reaction $j$.
 Naturally, metabolic systems are open systems, exchanging chemicals with the outside environment via inflows and outflows.
-In this context, \emph{inflow reactions} are then reactions with no inputs ($s^j=0$) and \emph{outflow reactions} are reactions with no outputs ($\tilde{s}^j=0$).\\ For mathematical simplicity, only, we require that no metabolite $m$ is both input and output to a reaction.
-This excludes \emph{explicitly autocatalytic reactions} of the form, for example,
+In this context, \emph{inflow reactions} are then reactions with no inputs ($s^j=0$) and \emph{outflow reactions} are reactions with no outputs ($\tilde{s}^j=0$).\\

-Autocatalysis may be included, with no harm, by considering an intermediate metabolic step: a chemical process as \eqref{reactionauto} can be treated as:

-To represent graphically a metabolic network, we consider the metabolites as vertices and the reactions as directed arrows, inheriting the orientation from \eqref{reactionj}.
-It is one common representation, used extensively in chemistry, biology, and mathematics.
-For example, the reaction